-Applicants with prior certificated or experiential learning at the same level of the qualification for which they wish to apply are advised to visit the following page for further information: westminster.ac.uk/recognition-of-prior-certified-learning.
+Applicants with prior certificated or experiential learning at the same level of the qualification for which they wish to apply are advised to visit the following page for further information:

-Aims of the course
+Aims of the programme

 The BA Politics and International Relations programme has been designed to provide a comprehensive understanding of human political relations in all their complex manifestations.
 Politics encompasses philosophical, theoretical, institutional and issue-based concerns relating to governance.
 While International relations shares these interests, it directs its attention to the regional and global levels of political activity.
 Its seminal concerns include globalisation and associated phenomena, patterns of conflict and cooperation between states, and the shift from 'anarchy' in the global sphere to coordination through intergovernmental organisations and the development of transnational non-state actors, such as corporations and groups based in civil society.